How will Labour

 minute read

-As part of the new government’s pledge to deliver 1.5 million homes over the next five years Deputy Prime Minister, Angela Rayner, has announced reforms which make “a significant step to getting Britain building again” with the publication of a new Draft National Planning Policy Framework.
+As part of the new government’s pledge to deliver 1.5 million homes over the next five years, Deputy Prime Minister, Angela Rayner, has announced reforms which make “a significant step to getting Britain building again”.

 Should you need any planning advice contact our Chartered Town Planners who would be delighted to assist.